Allow2/Allow2java/README.md

 ## 2. Checking and Logging Usage

-Make a call like this every 20 seconds or so to check and log usage:
+Make a call like this every 20 seconds or so to check and log usage.

+This example checks if the given child is currently allowed to be gaming (activity "3").
+The list of activities and their ids is available on the developer portal: https://developer.allow2.com/ltr/activities

 ```sh
 curl -H "Content-Type: application/json" -X POST -d @- https://service.allow2.com/serviceapi/check << EOF